Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity by Design: Complexity, Political-economic Incentives, and Limits of Explainable AI

 \subsection{Political-Economic Logic of Opacity: Performance Over Transparency}

-The persistence of AI opacity cannot be fully explained by technical complexity alone.
-Political-economic dynamics play an equally critical role.
-Rather than being a neutral byproduct of engineering constraints, opacity reflects structural incentives that prioritize speed, scalability, and competitive advantage over interpretability.
-In the global AI economy, where first-mover advantages and rapid iteration are treated as strategic imperatives, transparency is increasingly framed not as a public good but as a frictional obstacle.
-This dynamic is further amplified by the securitization of AI, which positions it as both a critical infrastructure and a locus of geopolitical rivalry.
-Under these conditions, opacity ceases to indicate a governance deficit.
-Instead, it becomes an institutionalized condition, deliberately cultivated through state policies, corporate practices, and techno-industrial competition.
+The persistence of AI opacity cannot be explained by technical complexity alone.
+Political–economic dynamics play an equally decisive role.
+Rather than a neutral byproduct of engineering constraints, opacity reflects structural incentives that prioritize speed, scalability, and competitive advantage over interpretability.
+In a global AI economy structured around first-mover advantages and rapid iteration, transparency is increasingly framed not as a public good but as a source of friction.
+These incentives are further amplified by the securitization of AI, which positions it simultaneously as critical infrastructure and as a site of geopolitical rivalry.
+Under such conditions, opacity no longer signals a governance failure; it becomes an institutionalized feature, deliberately cultivated through state policy, corporate practice, and techno-industrial competition.

 A central tension concerns whether interpretability and performance can be jointly optimized.
-While contested, a prevailing view holds that interpretability often trades off against efficiency and accuracy, a tradeoff embedded in the economic imperatives driving AI development \cite{r:34, r:35}.
-Venture-capital-driven commercialization privileges rapid scaling and market dominance, reinforcing incentives to favor capability over interpretability.
-Advocates of inherently interpretable models, or while-box AI, argue that, in high-stakes domains such as healthcare or criminal justice, sacrificing transparency for marginal performance gains is normatively indefensible \cite{r:26}.
-Empirical evidence, however, suggests economic and competitive pressures routinely outweigh normative concerns.
-In autonomous driving, for instance, Tesla relies on opaque end-to-end neural architectures rather than modular or rule-based alternatives \cite{r:38}, despite recurring safety controversies \cite{r:71, r:72}.
-Its Full Self-Driving system, trained on massive datasets via deep learning, exemplifies a structural reality: interpretability does not drive market adoption, whereas speed, functionality, and scalability remain existential imperatives.
+While contested, a prevailing view holds that interpretability often entails trade-offs with efficiency and accuracy, the trade-offs embedded in the economic imperatives shaping AI development \cite{r:34, r:35}.
+Venture-capital-driven commercialization privileges rapid scaling and market dominance, reinforcing incentives to favor capability over explainability.
+Advocates of inherently interpretable or “white-box” AI argue that, in high-stakes domains such as healthcare or criminal justice, sacrificing transparency for marginal performance gains is normatively indefensible \cite{r:26}.
+Empirical evidence, however, suggests that economic and competitive pressures routinely override these concerns.
+In autonomous driving, for example, Tesla relies on opaque end-to-end neural architectures rather than modular or rule-based alternatives \cite{r:38}, despite recurring safety controversies \cite{r:71, r:72}.